elmahio/documentation/docs/index.md

 ---
 title: Documentation for integrations and elmah.io features
 description: Here you will find updated documentation on how to use elmah.io.
-From our different integrations to all of the features available, this is the place to look for help.
+From our integrations to all of the features, this is the place to get help.
 ---

 # elmah.io Installation Quick Start